Anti Inflammatory Foods

 - Reducing stress whenever possible.

-- If you have food intolerances that cause inflammation in the diet, working with a registered dietitian to determine what these foods are and how to plan healthy meals without them or safely add them back when ready.
+- If you have food intolerances that cause inflammation in the diet, work with a registered dietitian to determine what these foods are and how to plan healthy meals without them or safely add them back when ready.

-To summarize, I hope this information about the protective role of plants for your body from inflammation is helpful.
+To summarize, make some delicious anti inflammatory recipes for dinner.
+I hope this information about the protective role of plants for your body from inflammation is helpful.
 In addition, I also am excited for you to try these spring recipe ideas!
-They are delicious and they can also provide a lot of nutrients that your body needs.
-Lastly, if you are wanting to learn more about healthy fats and what local products are available in Western North Carolina, check out the Spring edition of Edible Asheville.
+They are delicious and provide a lot of nutrients that your body needs.
+Lastly, if you want to learn more about healthy fats and what local products are available in Western North Carolina, check out the Spring edition of Edible Asheville.
 It features my latest recipe and the finished product in my kitchen.
-LLeocaFood | Local Breweries | Things To Do | Edible Ash

 In addition, you may be interested in additional information about inflammation and eating for a healthier immune system.